creatorcao/creatorcao/README.md

 Hi there! 👋😊

-I'm a PhD candidate working on machine learning methods.
+I'm a PhD candidate working in reproductive medicine.

 I'm passionate about computer vision and natural language processing.